 W.K.
-Kellogg Airport is the base of operations for approximately 55 private individuals as well as Western Michigan University College of Aviation, the Battle Creek Air National Guard (federally designated the 110th Tactical Air Support Group), Duncan Aviation, WACO Classic Aircraft and Centennial Aircraft Services.
+Kellogg Airport is the base of operations for approximately 55 private individuals as well as Western Michigan University College of Aviation, the Battle Creek Air National Guard (federally designated the 110th Airlift Wing), Duncan Aviation, WACO Classic Aircraft and Centennial Aircraft Services.

-The airport's tenant base is quite unique as you will see.
-When combined with its sister facility in Lincoln Nebraska, Duncan Aviation is the largest privately owned aircraft remanufacturing plant in North America.
+The airport's tenant base is quite unique.
+When combined with its sister facility in Lincoln Neb., Duncan Aviation is the largest privately-owned aircraft re-manufacturing plant in North America.
 The WMU College of Aviation is the third largest flight school in the United States.
 Waco Classic Aircraft is the only FAA certificated fixed-wing aircraft manufacturer in the State of Michigan.

 As a transport airport with a 10,003 foot primary runway, this facility can accommodate all types and sizes of aircraft, including a fully loaded Boeing 747.
 Several Presidential aircraft have utilized Kellogg Airport's facilities in previous years.